Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 The combination of a photoevaporative wind and viscous disk evolution leads to rapid disk dispersal \cite{clarke01}.
 Calculations by \citet{alexander06b} suggest a three-stage scenario depicted schematically in Figure~\ref{fig_disperse}, \begin{itemize} \item Initially $\dot{M} \gg \dot{M}_{\rm wind}$.
 The wind mass loss has negligible effect on the disk, which evolves in a similar way to an ordinary viscous model.
 The mass accretion rate and surface density gradually drop on the viscous time scale of the entire disk (determined at large radii), which is of the order of a Myr. \item After a few Myr, the accretion rate drops sufficiently so that $\dot{M} \sim \dot{M}_{\rm wind}$.
 The wind is then strong enough to dominate the disk surface density evolution near $r_g$, opening up a gap in the disk and cutting off the inner disk from resupply by gas flowing in from the reservoir at larger radii.
 The inner disk then drains on to the star on its own (short) viscous time scale, which can be of the order of $10^5$~yr or less. \item Once the inner disk has drained, the remaining gas in the outer disk is directly illuminated by UV radiation from the star (previously, the dominant flux was photons scattered on to the outer disk from a bound atmosphere at smaller radii).
 This radiation rapidly burns through the outer disk removing all remaining gas. \end{itemize} The primary source of uncertainty in these models is the origin and magnitude of the stellar ionizing flux.
 There are few constraints on $\Phi$ for Solar mass T Tauri stars \cite{alexander05}, and essentially no information on any scaling with stellar mass.

-To date EUV-driven photoevaporation models for disk evolution have received the most theoretical attention.
-This, however, is primarily because the physics of EUV-ionized gas is particularly easy to calculate.
-Qualitatively similar flows can be driven by softer FUV radiation ($6 \ {\rm eV} < E < 13.6 \ {\rm eV}$), which suffices to dissociate H$_2$ molecules and drives evaporative flow from the outer disk where the escape velocity is smaller.
+The physics of the EUV-ionized gas flows described above is particularly easy to calculate.
+Qualitatively similar flows, however, can be driven by softer FUV radiation ($6 \ {\rm eV} < E < 13.6 \ {\rm eV}$), which suffices to dissociate H$_2$ molecules and drives evaporative flow from the outer disk where the escape velocity is smaller.
 The detailed physics of such flows -- which resemble photodissociation regions rather than HII regions -- is harder to calculate because the temperature of the heated gas is determined by a balance between grain photoelectric heating and cooling by both atomic and molecular lines \cite{adams06,gorti09}.
-Harder X-ray photons can also be important, with recent work suggesting that X-rays may in fact dominate the total photoevaporative mass loss rate for protoplanetary disks \cite{ercolano09}.
+Harder X-ray photons can also be important, and X-rays may in fact dominate the total photoevaporative mass loss rate for protoplanetary disks \cite{ercolano09}. \citet{alexander14} provide a review of both the theory of these flows and some of the observational constraints on photoevaporation models.